Community Assembly

 5. Each individual agrees, when becoming a member of a community, to how they will interact in all their affairs (creating duties, rights and obligations between every individual to one another by consent).

-6. The acceptance of each individual's point of view in respect of their rights has to have an 80% majority by each relative collective in order to be accepted as a core principle.
-If 80% of the people reject the proposed principle, then it can be restricted.
+6. The acceptance of each individual's point of view in respect of their rights has to have a 51 percent majority by each relative collective in order to be accepted as a core principle.
+If 51 percent of the people reject the proposed principle, then it can be restricted.

 This is the method of decision-making as defined by

-Natural Law whereby 80% is the super-majority average.
-Each decision needs to be thought through carefully so that if, for example, 81% of a community decide that flip-flops should be worn all year round, what happens to the 19% who have poor circulation in their feet?
-To force the 19% to follow the new rule has a potential to cause harm and so it is not enforceable.
-The 80% rule can only apply where there is no known chance of harm.
+Natural Law whereby 51 percent is the majority average.
+Each decision needs to be thought through carefully so that if, for example, 51 percent of a community decide that flip-flops should be worn all year round, what happens to the 49 percent who have poor circulation in their feet?
+To force the 49 percent to follow the new rule has a potential to cause harm and so it is not enforceable.
+The 51 percent rule can only apply where there is no known chance of harm.

 7. The decision-making principle is also used to settle disputes between individuals and groups.
 This is where rationality is determined by evidence that supports the best understanding as to what is true at any point in time in order for society to be able to impose its will upon any individual.
 This ensures that the best available knowledge is being applied by every individual to minimise harm to others.

-8. The rules of interaction and dispute resolution must be ratified at all times by at least 80% of the members, and only relates to the duties, rights and obligations within the span of the 80% super-majority.
+8. The rules of interaction and dispute resolution must be ratified at all times by at least 51 percent of the members or the group, and only relates to the duties, rights and obligations within the span of the 51 percent majority.

 9. Society has no obligation to any individual beyond upholding the rule of Natural Law.
 The best application of the Creator's resources under our collective lawful control is that we must do all within our power to ensure that each individual has the resources to provide for themselves: